British Rail Class 345: Contract award and construction

+Second batch

+Following the opening of the Elizabeth line, TfL has experienced high passenger growth on the line.
+TfL noted that extra capacity would be required when Old Oak Common railway station opens in the 2030s alongside the opening of High Speed 2.
+TfL therefore pushed for funding from the DfT for additional trains.

+Alstom (who acquired Bombardier in January 2021) and the Unite the Union also lobbied for an additional order, as the lack of train orders nationally had put Alstom's Derby Litchurch Lane plant at risk of closure.
+In June 2024, a £370 million contract for ten additional nine-car trains (and maintenance of them until 2046) was signed, with the DfT contributing £220.5 million.
+In October 2025, production began on the second batch of units, with all trains planned to be in service by 2027.

 Sale and leaseback

-In January 2018, it was proposed that the fleet would be sold by TfL and leased back in order to provide funding for the New Tube for London.
-This £1bn, twenty-year, sale-and-leaseback deal was agreed in March 2019.
+In January 2018, it was proposed that the fleet would be sold by TfL and leased back in order to provide funding for the London Underground 2024 Stock.
+This £1bn, twenty-year, sale-and-leaseback deal was agreed in March 2019 with NatWest, SMBC Leasing and Equitix.

 Operations

 The first train entered service on 22 June 2017 on the eastern TfL Rail route between London Liverpool Street and Shenfield as a seven-car unit.
 The complete nine-car sets could not be accommodated at the Liverpool Street termini until platforms were lengthened in 2021.

 The trains entered service on the western TfL Rail route between London Paddington and Hayes & Harlington in May 2018, before running to Reading by December 2019.
-Trains on the western route were initially delivered in seven-car formation, however these are being progressively converted into full nine-car units.
+Trains on the western route were initially delivered in seven-car formation, then progressively converted into full nine-car units.

-The new trains have wholly replaced the Class 315 units previously used on TfL Rail services to Shenfield, and have predominantly replaced the Class 387s of Great Western Railway on services to Reading, as well as wholly replacing the Class 360s of the former Heathrow Connect on services to Heathrow.
+The new trains wholly replaced the Class 315 units previously used on TfL Rail services to Shenfield, and predominantly replaced the Class 387s of Great Western Railway on services to Reading, as well as wholly replacing the Class 360s of the former Heathrow Connect on services to Heathrow.
 The trains have free Wi-Fi and 4G available, as well as being fully accessible for wheelchair users.

-In May 2020, the Office of Rail and Road (ORR) authorised the Class 345s to operate into Heathrow Terminals 2 & 3, Heathrow Terminal 4 and Heathrow Terminal 5, with service to start later on in the year.
-On 30 July 2020, the Class 345 began operation to and from Heathrow.
+In May 2020, the Office of Rail and Road (ORR) authorised Class 345 operation into Heathrow Terminals 2 & 3, Heathrow Terminal 4 and Heathrow Terminal 5.
+Operation began on 30 July 2020.
 On 24 May 2022, the trains began service in the central core section as the Elizabeth line.
 Trains were rebranded from TfL Rail to Elizabeth line for the start of service.

+In the central core of the Elizabeth line, the trains drive automatically using communications-based train control (Siemens Trainguard), with the driver operating the doors and starting the train.
+In the outer surface sections of the Elizabeth line, the train uses existing signalling systems on Network Rail tracks.
+At Paddington and Abbey Wood, the train is able to turn around automatically without passengers on board while the driver walks through the train to the other cab, ready to operate the train in the opposite direction.